Vyral/base-template/_posts/2019-08-21-why-sellers-should-always-tidy-up-before-closing.md

 {% include pullquote.html %}

-Please know, though, that our team is here to help. **We have a vast network of service providers who would be happy to help you bring your home up-to-par before closing day comes.&nbsp;**
+Please know, though, that our team is here to help. **We have a vast network of service providers who would be happy to help you bring your home up to par before closing day comes.&nbsp;**

 The bottom line is to always be considerate of others—whether it be when selling your house or just in your day-to-day life, it pays to be kind.&nbsp;